Many initially seek financial advice because they want help with something like a pension or making intelligent investment decisions.

-Others may prefer to have a more complicated portfolio involving a higher level of costs.
+Others may prefer to have a more complicated portfolio involving higher costs.

 4. Stress testing

-Nobody can predict the future, but the future economic environment will affect how likely it is that you will meet your goals.
-Rather than guessing one outcome, your advisor should run your plan through a range of different market scenarios.
+Nobody can predict the future, but the future economic environment will affect how likely you will meet your goals.
+Rather than guessing one outcome, your advisor should run your plan through various market scenarios.
 This involves powerful planning software which takes all the data on your situation, runs the simulations, and calculates your probability of success.

-You can conclude a goal is “On Track” when most of the scenarios provide or exceed the value required to meet all your life goals.
+You can conclude that a goal is “On Track” when most scenarios provide or exceed the value required to meet your life goals.
 As you change the inputs of your financial plan, you can see how they change your likelihood of success.

 5. Taking human capital into account

-In addition, those with a secure job might be well placed to take more risk with their portfolio than those with less secure employment.
+In addition, those with a secure job might be well placed to take more risks with their portfolio than those with less secure employment.

 6. Estate planning

 If you have a will in place, a financial advisor can review it and assess whether anything is missing or out of date.
 If you haven’t started planning yet, your advisor can help you articulate your intentions and share recommendations with whoever is writing your will.
 It can also look at if there are opportunities to gift money now.